HabibatTheAnalyst/8-Week-SQL-Challenge/Case Study # 2 - Pizza Runner/README.md

 * pizza_recipes: Each pizza_id has a standard set of toppings which are used as part of the pizza recipe.

 * pizza_toppings: This table contains all of the topping_name values with their corresponding topping_id value.

+# Case Study Questions
+This case study has LOTS of questions.
+Each of which can be answered using a single SQL statement.
+They are broken up by area of focus including:

+* Pizza Metrics
+* Runner and Customer Experience
+* Ingredient Optimisation
+* Pricing and Ratings
+* Bonus DML Challenges (DML = Data Manipulation Language)

 # Entity Relationship Diagram
 The diagram below shows the entity relationship between the datasets.